synapticielfactory/es_analytics/README.md

 }
 ```

-The final reuslt of our dataset should looks like this
+The final result of our dataset should looks like this
 ```json
 {
   "customer_type": "Existing Customer",